-- To learn how to work independently - To develop responsibility for planning and organising their own time effectively satchel:

-- To do background reading and research to extend what they have learnt in lessons or prepare for the learning in the next lesson - To reflect on their work and think things through for themselves
+- To learn how to work independently - To develop responsibility for planning and organising their own time effectively - To do background reading and research to extend what they have learnt in lessons or prepare for the learning in the next lesson - To reflect on their work and think things through for themselves

 An 'Extended Learning' timetable is sent to parents at the start of each school year and is also available on the school website.
-All 'Extended Learning' is recorded on the 'Satchel one' section on the school website.
-Each student and parent will have a unique username and password to access the site.
-Here, students and parents can find information on the nature of the extended learning, useful resources and deadlines to complete and submit homework.
 In their first year students should be doing about an hour to 11⁄2 hours each night, and this increases to 2 hours from year 9.

 Extended Learning will be set in the following ways: